SteveHNH/minefury/guides/Running a Minecraft Server.md

 ## Java Version Notice

 Unless you are going to be downloading a version of Minecraft older than 1.16, you should be good using Java 17.
+No guarantees.

 [Download it Here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)